WandThe Magic Wand and Other Operators

 Exercise: 1 star, standard, especially useful (hand_comm)

-Prove that hand is a symmetric operator.
-Hint: use hprop_op_comm and rewrite if_neg, or a case analysis on the boolean value coming from hand .
+Prove that hand is symmetric.
+Hint: use hprop_op_comm and rewrite if_neg, or a case analysis on the boolean value coming from hand.

 Lemma hand_comm : H1 H2,